 Therefore, In memory of Donn Ansell, his achievements in local theater as well as his achievements in radio and television media and his overall passion for Wilmington, his family will present a yearly scholarship to a deserving, college bound student who plans to major in theater or film.
 The scholarship will be awarded by the Thalian Association Community Theatre on a yearly basis.
 For more information about the scholarship fund or to make a contribution please call Susan Habas.

 DONN ANSELL SCHOLARSHIP IN THEATRE ARTS

 The Donn Ansell Scholarship in Theatre Arts is administered annually by Thalian Association Community Theatre (TACT).
 The scholarship will be awarded each year to a young person entering college and who majors in any of the following programs at a major state supported or private institution for higher learning: theater, cinema or journalism.
 The criteria set by the family of Donn Ansell is that the potential college student serves or has served Thalian Association Community Theatre and/or the Youth Theatre as performers, designers, or technicians.
 Performers are encouraged to have worked in a backstage capacity as well.

 Applications for the scholarship are available August 1 to rising seniors who will graduate from high school the following year.
 The deadline for applications is March 1st of the year of graduation.
 Applications must be accompanied by letters of recommendation from applicants’ high school music, dance, drama and/or technical theater teachers, if their respective school offers such programs; their guidance counselor; and two directors with whom the applicant has worked.
-Said directors shall fill out forms provided by TA attesting to the applicant’s responsibility, work ethic, talents, dedication and potential.
+Said directors shall fill out forms provided by TACT attesting to the applicant’s responsibility, work ethic, talents, dedication and potential.
 Applicants must submit school report cards from the previous two years (10th and 11th grades).
 Early application is encouraged so that the selection panel may familiarize themselves with the applicants over time.
-Applicants shall keep TA apprised of their theatrical endeavors subsequent to the date of their application so that TA may have the opportunity to see their work.
+Applicants shall keep TACT appraised of their theatrical endeavors subsequent to the date of their application so that TACT may have the opportunity to see their work.